protontypes/open-sustainable-technology/README.md

 - [phenor](https://github.com/bluegreen-labs/phenor) - The framework leverages measurements of vegetation phenology from four common phenology observation datasets combined with global retrospective and projected climate data.
 - [EcoSISTEM.jl](https://github.com/EcoJulia/EcoSISTEM.jl) - A Julia package that provides functionality for simulating species undergoing dynamic biological processes such as birth, death, competition and dispersal, as well as environmental changes in climate and habitat.
 - [RBIEN](https://github.com/bmaitner/RBIEN) - Tools for accessing the Botanical Information and Ecology Network database.
+- [Naturtag](https://github.com/pyinat/naturtag) - A tool for nature photographers that adds useful metadata to describe the organisms in your photos.

 ### Cryosphere